WASHINGTON Feb 26 U.S. investment bank Morgan

 Nides, who previously worked for Morgan Stanley from 2005 to

-2010, will work with clients and management and report directly
+2010, will work with clients and management as vice chairman and

 Nides rejoins Morgan Stanley at a time when it is trying to